 PWA was once reserved for large and prosperous brands.
 Today, every retailer is more and more often at the fingertips.

 2. Shopping in Augmented Reality

 Mobile devices are increasingly adapted to support AR functions.
 Proof of this are gaming applications, eg Pokémon Go, popular some time ago.
 An example of using AR in e-commerce is Sephora.
-Its Virtual Arts mobile app allows customers to check lipstick colors and even scan faces to choose the right foundation color.
+Its Virtual Arts mobile app allows customers to check lipstick colours and even scan faces to choose the right foundation colour.

 Also, companies offering clothing are interested in AR, creating the possibility of trying clothes in a virtual wardrobe and even offering 3D body scans at home (ZOZO company).